Selventa/sdp-cytoscape3/README.rst

 - The build environment's scripts are contained within the scripts_ directory.
 - The build environment tools are contained within the tools_ directory.

+The build environment config is defined in env.sh_.
+It provides a bash repl that allows the developer to run different steps of the build.
+This is defined in go.sh_.

 .. _OpenBEL Nav: https://github.com/OpenBEL/kam-nav
 .. _Model Builder: https://github.com/Selventa/model-builder
 .. _apps: https://github.com/Selventa/sdp-cytoscape3/tree/experimental/apps